theelims/StrokeEngine/README.md

 * __READY:__ Homeing defines the position inside the internal coordinate system.
 Machine is now ready to be used and accepts motion commands.
 * __PATTERN:__ The cyclic motion has started and the pattern generator is commanding a sequence of trapezoidal motions until stopped.
 * __SETUPDEPTH:__ The servo always follows the depth position.
 This can be used to setup the optimal stroke depth.
-* __ERROR:__ If a motor fault is detected the state machine enters this state.
-This is a dead-end.
-To clear this fault the power from the drive has to be removed and the EPS32 needs to be resetted.

 ## Usage
 StrokeEngine aims to have a simple and straight forward, yet powerful API.
 The follwoing describes the minimum case to get up and running.
 All input parameteres need to be specified in real world (metric) units.